swissmanu/mse-paper-rxjs-debugger/content/paper.md

 At the start of a test session, we provided each participant with a ZIP file^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/mse-pa2-usability-test)] containing the *Problem 2* web application by Alabor et al. and the packaged version of the debugger extension prototype^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/mse-pa2-spike-vscode)] for vscode.
 While the subject prepared their development environment, we started the video, screen, and audio recording with their consent.
 Also, we gave a scripted introduction to the code base they just received.

-The participants had 25 minutes to resolve as many bugs as possible.
+The participants had 25 minutes to resolve as many bugs as possible using the debugger prototype.
 Rather than tracking each subject's success rate of fixed defects, we emphasized detecting usability issues in their workflow instead.

 ### Study Evaluation